 Hilliard used ‘pencils’; squirrel brushes and ground his pigments which he kept in mussel shells.

-Henry VII wanted his new library in his newly built palace in Richmond to rival the wealth and beauty of the Flemish court.
+Henry VII wanted to furnish his new library in his newly built palace at Richmond to rival the magnificance and beauty of the Flemish court.
 He engaged the finest artists from Ghent and Bruges to establish ateliers at his newly completed palace.
 The illuminated books and manuscripts produced by these craftsmen, and women, contained all the ingredients from which the English portrait miniature would evolve.
 The art flourished in England under the patronage of Henry VII, his son Henry VIII and his daughter, Elizabeth I.

-The miniatures of Hilliard are full of symbolism; non more than ‘Young Man Among Roses’; thought to be a portrait of Robert Devereux, 2nd Earl of Essex, Elizabeth’s favourite.
+The miniatures of Hilliard are full of symbolism; non more than ‘Young Man Among Roses’; thought to be a portrait of Robert Devereux, 2nd Earl of Essex, and Elizabeth’s favourite.
 The portrait epitomises the romantic Elizabethan age.
-The young man is dressed in black and white which were Elizabeth’s personal colours whilst leaning against a tree with his hand on his heart symbolising his love and loyalty whilst clutching an eglantine rose (Sweet Briar) Elizabeth’s favourite flower.
+The young man is dressed in black and white, Elizabeth’s personal colours whilst leaning against a tree with his hand on his heart symbolising his love and loyalty whilst clutching an eglantine rose (Sweet Briar) Elizabeth’s favourite flower.
 The Latin motto reads Dat poenas Laudata fides; a quote from Roman poet Lucan pointing out that ‘faith, though praised, can cause pain’.
+This was certainly prophetic for Robert as he was executed for treason in 1601.

 The skills needed to paint these miniature masterpieces were handed down from father to son….or daughter.
-It is thought that Levina Teerlinc, the daughter of Simon Bening; a master craftsman, taught Hilliard.
-Nicholas Hilliard is thought to have taught his son Lawrence and on of his students, Issac Oliver, who would become a brilliant miniaturist in his own right.
+It is thought that Levina Teerlinc, the daughter of Simon Bening; a master craftsman, from Flanders taught Hilliard who was also an admirer and was influenced by the work of Hans Holbein the Younger.
+Nicholas Hilliard is thought to have taught his son Lawrence and one of his other students, Issac Oliver, was to become an applauded limner in his own right.

 0 LikesShare